The work so far...

 It has always been our goal to return this beautiful property to its productive, bustling best - and we invite you to come along for the journey!

-When James purchased 224 Krondorf Road in 2002, it had sat empty for over 40 years and was in need of an almost super-human restoration effort.
+When James purchased 224 Krondorf Road in 2002, it had sat empty for almost 60 years and was in need of a super-human restoration effort.

 The enormous, round roofed barn was packed to the rafters with ancient hay covering all manner of treasures.
 The smokehouse was falling down and its grand old chimney teetering at a precarious angle.
 There were ancient stone buildings everywhere you looked - all of them in need of new roofs, and serious repair to walls, lintels and windows frames.
 Fencing was in (very) short supply and generally more ground-based than upright and of course there wasn't a grape vine to be seen on this ex-sheep grazing property.